Cavitation in brine pipelines: structural failure and 3D simulation

 CFD analysis and digital twin of cavitation failure 💧

 The internal scan revealed microcraters aligned with the flow direction, a classic cavitation pattern.
 In Flow-3D, the pressure and velocity profile in the rupture zone was replicated.
-The results indicated velocity peaks that exceeded the fatigue threshold of the stainless steel.
-VGSTUDIO MAX allowed overlaying the scan point cloud with the CFD simulation, identifying the areas where the implosion of vapor bubbles eroded the inner wall.
+The results indicated velocity peaks that exceeded the fatigue threshold of stainless steel.
+VGSTUDIO MAX allowed overlaying the scan point cloud with the CFD simulation, identifying areas where the implosion of vapor bubbles eroded the internal wall.
 SolidWorks Flow Simulation validated the original design, demonstrating that the pipe diameter was insufficient for the actual flow rate.

 Lessons for failure prevention in high-pressure systems 🔧